Don’t endanger yourself!

 Bat pups are usually found in July and early August.
 Many times bat pups will fall out of trees or housing during a storm.
 Also, bat pups are found in buildings when they have wandered from the colony.
-Babies that are furred look very much like the adults except they are slightly smaller, and do not fly well.
+Babies that are furred look very much like adults, except they are slightly smaller and do not fly well.
 Don't pick these animals up with your bare hands because of the concern of rabies.
-Bats are a known to contract rabies.
+Bats are known to contract rabies.

 Adult Bats (Rabies vectors in PA):

-Bats found inside the house other than July are not babies and can "sometimes" be released directly outside.
-When bats are trapped in side a building, they can't find anything to eat or drink and can become very compromised, especially in the winter months.
+Other than July, bats found inside the house are not babies and can "sometimes" be released directly outside.
+When bats are trapped inside a building, they can't find anything to eat or drink and become very compromised, especially in the winter months.
 Don't pick these animals up with your bare hands because of the concern of rabies.
-Bats are a known to contract rabies.
+Bats are known to contract rabies.

 Groundhogs (Rabies vectors in PA):

 It is very unusual to find a baby.
 If one is found, it probably needs special attention.
 If the mother is killed, the babies may wander out of the burrow because they are hungry.
 Sometimes, the babies are washed out of the burrow during a rainstorm.
 Although rare, these animals have been found to contract rabies.

 These animals can be very dangerous and should only be handled by professionals.
 It is recommended to call the Game Commission (or your local Fish and Game) for assistance.
 Even babies can be dangerous.
 If the babies are newborns or they don't have their eyes open, they can be taken directly to a rehabilitator if it is certain the mother is not returning.
 Otherwise, it is best to call the Game Commission.
 They are much better equipped to handle these animals and take them to the proper facility.

 You can use three common methods to catch wild animals: the box method, the sheet method, and using a net.
 The techniques vary slightly for birds or mammals, so see the notes for each below.